UMEP-dev/UMEP-Docs/docs/source/FAQ.rst

               QGIS installation dialog (Advanced)

 * How do I ask other questions?
-    There is an email list.
-Or you can ask them at the `UMEP Community <https://github.com/UMEP-dev/UMEP/discussions>`_.
+   You can ask them at the `UMEP Community <https://github.com/UMEP-dev/UMEP/discussions>`_.